 f) Participate in the development and monitoring of student support services.

-h) Provide consultancy to organisations and training to individuals, sponsored by national and international agencies.
+g) Provide consultancy to organisations and training to individuals, sponsored by national and international agencies.

-i) Organise and participate in workshops, conferences and seminars sponsored by National and International agencies with a view to improve transaction of science curriculum.
+h) Organise and participate in workshops, conferences and seminars sponsored by National and International agencies with a view to improve transaction of science curriculum.

 Development of Self-Instructional Study Material

-The School offers the programmes detailed below.
+The School offers following programmes:

 PG and Advance Diploma